ddsb01/Fair-kFood/README.md

 ## Datasets
 * To get access to the food-delivery dataset, please follow the procedure defined [here](https://www.cse.iitd.ac.in/~sayan/files/foodmatch.txt).
 	* After getting the data, structure it in the format specified in [./data/A/meta.md](./data/A/meta.md)
-* The scripts to generate the completely synthetic datasets (SynSparse and SynDense) and the semi-synthetic quick-commerce dataset are present in [./data_gen](./data_gen).
+* The scripts to generate the completely synthetic datasets (SynSparse and SynDense) and the semi-synthetic quick-commerce dataset are present in [./data_gen/Q](./data_gen/Q) and [./data_gen/Q](./data_gen/Q), respectively.
+Ensure that the datasets follows the format specified in [./data/X/meta.md](./data/X/meta.md) for synthetich dataset(s) and in [./data/Q/meta.md](./data/Q/meta.md) quick-commerce dataset.
 	* To get exemplar, already generated, instances of these datasets, please mail [here](damandeepddsb@gmail.com) with "[FAIR-KSERVER]: DATA REQUEST" as the subject.
+* Ensure that each dataset directory follows the following structure:

 ## Running the code
 * Offline-optimal solution